NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/dml.md

 ### INSERT INTO TABLE FROM FILE
 #### Description
-This command is used to insert multiple records into an already existing relation, `tablename` from a CSV file, `filename.csv`.
+This command is used to insert multiple records into an already existing relation, `tablename` from a CSV file, `filename.csv` containing values for the attributes of the relation.

-                                OR

-Used  to  insert  multiple  records  into  the  relation from  a  csv  file  containing  the  values  for  the  corresponding  attributes.
-The  order  of  values  in  the csv  file  must  be  the  same  as  the  attributes  of  the relation.
 #### Syntax
 ```bash
 INSERT INTO tablename VALUES FROM filename